MohamedAmineAlhiane/Behavior-Based.Web.Application-Firewall-WAF/README.md

 ## Logging & Observability

 Visibility is a critical component of any defensive security system.
-Rather than focusing solely on blocking requests, this WAF prototype emphasizes logging and observability as primary mechanisms for understanding traffic behavior over time.
+Rather than focusing solely on blocking requests, this WAF emphasizes logging and observability as primary mechanisms for understanding traffic behavior over time.

 Each evaluated request may generate structured log entries that include:
 - Timestamp of the request